Staff attending the ceremony

-If you miss the deadline for registering, we will not be able to arrange a gown for you to wear.
+If you miss the deadline for registering, unfortunately we will not be able to arrange an academic gown for you to wear.

-If you have your own gown, you must still complete the registration form.
+If you have your own gown, you must still record your attendance via eNet and complete the registration form to inform that you will be processing at a ceremony.

 As a member of staff attending the ceremony, you will need to arrive at the Wills Memorial Building 30 minutes before the start of the ceremony.

-You will join the procession, and process up to the stage.
-You will sit on the stage for the ceremony.
+You will join the staff procession and process up to the Great Hall stage.
+You will sit on the stage for the duration of the ceremony.

-If you have any health needs, or disabilities, that need additional support during the ceremony, please let us know when you complete the registration form.
+If you have any health needs, or disabilities, that need additional support during the ceremony, please contact email@example.com

 The Great Hall is fitted with a loop system.
 Find out more access information about Wills Memorial Building.

 You can also apply to take part in the graduation ceremony as a Bedell, a ceremonial officer.

 This role is open to any member of staff at the University and involves organising and participating in the ceremonial aspects of the ceremony.